 Anyway so in this part, I’ve put photos from the magical Tanah Lot Temple and from Seminyak.
 I’ve inserted links to both places, if you want to read more about them!
 The photos from Seminyak are from two separate days.
 The first time we went there, we went during the evening and the other time we went during the day.
 I hope you’re enjoying my travel posts, let me know what other posts you’d be interested in please! 🙂 The final third part will be on the resort, we stayed at.
 Stay tuned for that! 😉

 Two weeks of paradise.
 I mean real life paradise.
 I can’t even tell you enough how beautiful Bali is.
 The spirit, the people, the air, the culture, the flowers, the ocean, the food, the sunshine… and I could go on for another five hours, believe me.
 Bali has been on the very top of my bucket list.
 And this month I ticked it off.
 YAASSS.
 It was everything and more I hoped it would be.
 Staying there took my breath away.
-My boyfriend and I stayed at the Ritz Carlton in Nusa Dua which was the perfect quiet and peaceful location.
+I stayed at the Ritz Carlton in Nusa Dua which was the perfect quiet and peaceful location.
 It’s located on the south-eastern part of the island.
 I will write a separate post on the resort and our stay there in my next posts because I really think the resort deserves its own post.
 It was amazing!

 Now back to the whole two-week adventure on Bali.
 We’ve visited a couple of places and sights during our time there but we enjoyed most of the days at the beach or in our private lagoon. 😉 😛